🇪🇦 Leer en Español, “¿Qué es CODENERIX?“

 - MultiEmailField, a field capable of managing and validating multiple email addresses on the client-side

-- WysiwygAngularField, is a field used to fill the text with several built-in WYSIWYG widgets
+- WysiwygAngularField is a field that fills the text with several built-in WYSIWYG widgets.

-- MultiBlockWysiwygField, is a field with the ability to dynamically manage multiple WYSIWYG type inputs
+- MultiBlockWysiwygField is a field with the ability to manage multiple WYSIWYG-type inputs dynamically.

-- BootstrapWysiwygField (soon), is an inline editor with the ability to manage any Bootstrap element (from Tweeter) and design the web to measure (it is in the experimental phase)
+- BootstrapWysiwygField (soon) is an inline editor with the ability to manage any Bootstrap element (from Twitter) and design the web to measure (it is in the experimental phase)

 You can see CODENERIX from 5 different perspectives:

-In any case, we are always available to help you in your CODENERIX development and that is why if you have problems, do not hesitate to post them on Stackoverflow, where we will attend to any questions and answer any questions that may be asked there.
+In any case, we are always available to help you in your CODENERIX development.
+That is why if you have problems, do not hesitate to post them on Stackoverflow, where we will attend to any questions and answer any questions that may be asked there.

 Continue reading the following article about CodenerixModel.